-What follows are requirements that can be cut and pasted into an RFP.
+What follows are elements that can be cut and pasted into an RFP.
 Each of these requirements has been used RFPs.
 They work.
-Sometimes vendors ask questions and push back (“why do I need to be compliance to a US IPv6 NIST document?”).
+Sometimes vendors ask questions and push back (“why do I need to be compliant to a US IPv6 NIST document?”).
 But, in general, these requirements drive the desired response.
-This list of IPv6 requirements has been evolving over time.
+This list of IPv6 requirements has been evolving.
 It is not a perfect list.
 New insight, suggestions, changes, and experience is always welcomed.
-If you have suggestions, please e-mail Barry Greene email@example.com.
+If you have suggestions, please e-mail Barry Greene firstname.lastname@example.org.

 IPv6 RFP “Cut and Paste” Requirement – Version 1.1

 Products and Services in the vendor’s proposal that are to be network connected or attached are expected to support both IPv4 and IPv6.
-This must include the ability to operate in all of the following deployments without loss of (or impact to) functionality: IPv4-only, IPv6-only and Dual-Stack.
-To the extent the following are relevant to the deployment; this must include full feature parity and should include full performance parity across all management, reporting, maintenance, provisioning, connectivity and service – supporting functions.
+This must include the ability to operate in all of the following deployments without loss of (or impact too) functionality: IPv4-only, IPv6-only, and Dual-Stack.
+To the extent, the following are relevant to the implementation; this must include full feature parity and should include full performance parity across all management, reporting, maintenance, provisioning, connectivity, and service – supporting functions.

 The vendor solution shall support native IPv6 from the device to the end-points on the Internet with no network address translation.

 The vendor shall provide an IPv6 deployment impact statement with the issues that would impact the existing network.
 This impact statement would list all the protocols supported by the product, confirmation that the protocol works on IPv6 at full equivalence to IPv4.